 What is the City doing about excess trash because of people living near the Interstate and right of ways?

-Oregon Department of Transportation (ODOT) manages our freeways and right of ways.
+Oregon Department of Transportation (ODOT) manages our freeways and rights of way.
 We work directly with ODOT to monitor and report conditions and regularly support ODOT when extra clean up and security is needed.
 At this time, both agencies are following interim guidance set by the Center for Disease Control and Prevention (CDC) relating to managing unsheltered populations during this time of COVID- 19 public health emergency.
 These guidelines make it more difficult to break up camps.
 Moving the encampments causes people to disperse throughout the community and break connections with service providers, increasing the potential for infectious disease spread.
 Even during the COVID-19 pandemic, camping along the state right of way is not safe, often causes environmental perils, and represents health and safety risks.
 The City recognizes these hazards and appreciates the public patience as we work with ODOT to mitigate the risk and eventually eliminate illegal camping and loitering when the public health emergency is over.
 We're at work locating alternative sheltering locations with the intent of safely transitioning to more sustainable alternatives.

 What about open fire pits or building fires for warmth in our parks?

 It is against the City code to light a campfire at a City park.
 Only fires within approved containers such as charcoal grills are allowed.
 At the urging of the Salem Fire Department, we are discouraging the delivery and consumption of firewood at both Wallace Marine Park and Cascades Gateway Park, and ask that people and agencies not deliver firewood to the parks.

 Can homeless people receive tickets and citations for breaking the law?